 If you love the outdoors, a second home in the Adirondack Mountains can provide you with the getaway that you have always dreamed of having.
-While there are plenty of year round activities to enjoy on your Adirondack land, these are the best ways to use your Adirondack property in winter.
+While there are plenty of year-round activities to enjoy on your Adirondack land, these are the best ways to use your Adirondack property in winter.

-The Adirondacks have some of the best snowmobiling trails in New York, with Saranac Lake, Lake George, and Lake Placid drawing legions of winter tourists to hundreds of miles of trails.
-Interconnected trail systems make it easy to take your ATV from your land on a secluded ride, or put together a big group excursion.
+The Adirondacks have some of the best snowmobiling in New York, with Saranac Lake, Lake George, and Lake Placid drawing legions of winter tourists to hundreds of miles of trails.
+Interconnected trail systems make it easy to take your sled from your land on a secluded ride, or put together a big group excursion.

 2. Cross Country Skiing

 This easy-to-learn winter sport is popular, family-friendly, and loads of fun.
 Ski across frozen lakes, explore your acres of land, or see a new side of the Adirondacks on miles of dedicated trails.

 In winter, your favorite summertime hiking trails can still be traversed with snowshoes on.
 Snowshoeing is a great way to stay active in winter while gaining a new perspective on the Adirondack land you love!
 The Adirondacks deliver over 2,000 miles of snowshoeing territory.
 Whether you want a quick morning stroll or a serious backcountry hike, there are plenty of exciting options.